-- 1. Learn the definition and description of an information interview. - 2.
-Become familiar with the process of conducting an information interview. - 3.
-Learn strategies for executing and making the most of an information interview experience.
+- 1. Learn the definition and description of job shadowing and information interview experiences. - 2.
+Become familiar with the process of conducting an information interview or job shadowing opportunity. - 3.
+Learn strategies for executing and making the most of job shadowing and information interview experiences.